Enhancement Shaman: Midnight Expansion Preview

 Rotational Strikes and Spells

-The area with the biggest issue of bloat within the Enhancement toolkit was the sheer number of rotational buttons designed to bridge between our spenders.
+The biggest pain point when it comes to bloat for Enhancement was the sheer number of rotational buttons serving the same purpose: providing a bridge between spender casts.
 In Midnight, many of these have been consolidated into singular, more focused buttons that combine effects into one.
-Additionally, Stormstrike Icon Stormstrike and Lava Lash Icon Lava Lash are given more of a purpose regardless of hero tree, and function well even when it transitions to AoE now!
+Additionally, Stormstrike Icon Stormstrike and Lava Lash Icon Lava Lash are given a clear purpose regardless of hero tree, and function well even transitioning to AoE now!

 An important thing to note however, is that our Mastery: Enhanced Elements Icon Mastery: Enhanced Elements has changed - Stormsurge Icon Stormsurge now only procs from Stormstrike Icon Stormstrike, rather than all special attacks.
-This makes it far less frequent, meaning that we now need to balance our strike GCDs correctly to make sure we always have something available to press.
+This makes it far less frequent, putting more pressure on you to balance strike GCDs correctly to avoid downtime.
 Fortunately, a couple of changes and additions support that goal:

 • Crash Lightning Icon Crash Lightning

 repositioned instead as a primary strike that also provides a maintenance buff.
-The splash buff now activates regardless of targets hit, still providing additional damage and Maelstrom Weapon Icon Maelstrom Weapon procs from both Stormstrike Icon Stormstrike and Lava Lash Icon Lava Lash.
+The splash buff now activates regardless of targets hit, and still provides additional damage and Maelstrom Weapon Icon Maelstrom Weapon procs from both Stormstrike Icon Stormstrike and Lava Lash Icon Lava Lash.

 • Voltaic Blaze Icon Voltaic Blaze

-Ride the Lightning Icon Ride the Lightning now also provides immediate AoE value to any Stormstrike Icon Stormstrike or Lava Lash Icon Lava Lash casts whenever additional targets are nearby.
+The addition of Ride the Lightning Icon Ride the Lightning also provides immediate AoE value to any Stormstrike Icon Stormstrike or Lava Lash Icon Lava Lash casts whenever additional targets are nearby.
 This helps a lot with AoE conversion, while also keeping things focused on Chain Lightning Icon Chain Lightning as a primary source of AoE damage.
-However, Crash Lightning Icon Crash Lightning splash damage now splits instead of dealing full AoE damage.
+There was a casualty though, as Crash Lightning Icon Crash Lightning splash damage now splits instead of dealing full AoE damage.

 3.1.1.